noomerzx/vue-barcode-scanner/README.md

       this.$barcodeScanner.destroy()
     },
     methods: {
-      // Create callback function to received barcode when the scanner is already done onBarcodeScanned (barcode) {
+      // Create callback function to receive barcode when the scanner is already done onBarcodeScanned (barcode) {
         console.log(barcode)
         // do something...
       },
-      // Reset to the last barcode before hitting enter (whatever anythings in the input box) resetBarcode () {
+      // Reset to the last barcode before hitting enter (whatever anything in the input box) resetBarcode () {
         let barcode = this.$barcodeScanner.getPreviousCode()
         // do something...